 University of California - Davis is one of the finest schools in the country for Applied Mathematics.
 After graduation, applied math students typically make around $56,532 in their early careers.
 This school is located in the suburban region of Davis, California, close to shops and other amusement.

 Due to the fact the usual SAT score of this school's applicants is around 1,205, admissions officers can afford to be selective.By offering financial aid to 68.0% of its undergraduates,this school helps you avoid as much student debt as possible.
-Obtain all of the vital specifics on UC Davis by looking at their scorecard.
+For details, check out the college scorecard.

 San Jose State University is among your top options if you want to study Applied Mathematics.
 San Jose State University applied mathematics students earn 6.6% more than the average applied math student.
 The surrounding area of a significant urban center is wonderful for young people seeking out considerable prospects for social networking, experience, and discovery.

 Graduates from San Jose State University are doing well in their jobs as they're much less prone to go into default on their loans compared to grads of other colleges.On average, students take on about $21,908 of student loans at San Jose State University.
 That's lower than the national average of $29,076.
-Interested in knowing a little more about San Jose State University's campus?
-Go on a virtual tour.
+Go on a virtual tour to explore San Jose State.